Have you been thinking about building a pool?

-We supply householders who are constructing pools as well as pool industry contractors and fencing contractors.
+We supply householders who are constructing pools as well as pool industry and fencing contractors.

 Many customers from the swimming pool construction industry or permanent fence business carry a supply of portable pool fencing to extend their service offering.

-– A specially designed foot which allows consistent gap of 100mm between ground and panel.
+- A specially designed foot which allows a consistent gap of 100mm between ground and panel.

 - The sturdy structure to be easily moved without the need for star pickets.